A BRIEF HISTORY OF INDIA

 The next great ruler in Indian history was king Harshavardhana (606-647).
 He created an empire to rival the Guptas.
 Harsha began as ruler of the kingdom of Thanesar, north of India.
 He then carved out an empire in Northern India.
 However in 630, when he attempted to conquer Southern India he was severely defeated by a king called Pulakesin (610-643).
 (By this time the South of India was definitely equal to the North).

 Despite this setback Harsha remained a powerful ruler.
 During his reign his biography was written.
 It was called the Harschacharita.
 Nevertheless Harsha's kingdom really depended on his personality to hold it together.
 After his death it quickly broke up.

 India once again became a land of several kingdoms, which were frequently at war with each other.
 The three most important dynasties were the Rajputs, the Pallavas, and the Chalukyas.
 However in the 9th century a new empire arose in Southern India - the Cholas.

 In the late 10th century the Chola king Rajaraja I began to expand his kingdom.
-He conquered his neighbours and took Sri Lanka and the Maldives.
+He conquered his neighbors and took Sri Lanka and the Maldives.
 The next king, Rajenda I took more territory including the Ganges and the Andaman Islands.
 The Chola was a prosperous empire with many merchants organised into guilds to protect their interests.
 Trade with Southeast Asia thrived.
 So did trade with the Arabs.